lguariento/Engineering-the-Future/book/03-Openness – Privacy.md

 J – Completely.

-M – We also had an event in Berlin[^seventh] and it was based on some research that one of Babitha’s colleagues had done where she visited four  or five different homes in Bangalore and had got some stories that we responded to.
+M – We also had an event in Berlin<sup><a href="#fn7" id="fnref7">7</a></sup> and it was based on some research that one of Babitha’s colleagues had done where she visited four  or five different homes in Bangalore and had got some stories that we responded to.
 Two of the four projects were about memory and recording and accessing and engaging with memory that happens in the home.
 One of the objects that was kind of inspiration was one woman had talked about this baby book that she had from her first born and had really recorded all the details of first words and first steps and scraps and then she had her second kid and had all this guilt for not archiving, but you could tell these books were some of her prized possessions.
 And her kids, now that they’re older really treasured them, which also makes you think ‘yeah, as a kind of object or inspiration, you know, I’ve really treasured the events in Anstruther and India and all those things’.
-How may we have ways to say that they (and Tommy’s[^eighth] book is one way), but how do we have other ways to say they were important?
+How may we have ways to say that they (and Tommy’s<sup><a href="#fn8" id="fnref8">8</a></sup> book is one way), but how do we have other ways to say they were important?
 There’s something nice there.

 J – It’s harder to think how you create that embodiment of the value that you felt in something when it’s transient isn’t it?
 But there’s a lot that we might not be able to touch but… yeah, interesting.
 I’m always keeping sketchbooks and notebooks where you finish them and move on to the next one – have you ever looked through old ones?
 These whole worlds open up in front of you of all the things you were thinking about and things that were happening and the things that you say ‘oh, why didn’t I do that idea?’